corxyz/GradcafeTimeline/README.md

 ![enter image description here](https://lh3.googleusercontent.com/pgq7c6zNCbYCwylzoIztFVRqihAfHPIgpUsdLj6nlTc8LFLqGchMKjNoBwQy66PfdQJOGT_QnD3w "example_timeline_cs")

+**_A generic query like "computer science" is likely gonna take a while (i.e. a couple of minutes) to produce any result due to sheer amount of data.
+Please be patient, or use more specific queries and/or [optional timeline variables](#optional-timeline-variables) if you would like faster response._**

-If you would like to see the admission timeline for "(yale|"johns hopkins") econ*", use
+As another example, if you would like to see the admission timeline for "(yale|"johns hopkins") econ*", use

 ``
 $ python main.py "(yale|\"johns hopkins\") econ*"
 ``

-*Note the backslash("\") in front of quotes as part of the query string.
+*Note the backslash("\\") in front of quotes as part of the query string.
 It is required as an escape character for correct python string parsing.*

-### Additional Options (Optional)
+### Optional Timeline Variables

 The following optional arguments allow you to further narrow down admission results by specifying the admission cycles, admission periods, and decision types to be included in your timeline.